eringiglio/Habitica-todo/README.txt

 INSTALLATION

+You'll want to install two existing API Python wrappers that this utility depends on...

+pip install habitica
+pip install pytodoist

 TASK DIFFICULTY
 I felt that it would be good if task difficulty translated between tasks created on Todoist and